scrabbletank/farhome-rules/rulesdoc.md

 Hill dwarves are the shortest of the dwarves, being a few inches shorter than mountain dwarves.
 They make up for their height by being the heaviest, weighing between 200 and 300 pounds.
 While most hill dwarves have beards, many trim or even shave them completely if they become an impedance to their craft.
 They are usually fair skinned with hair to match, with blond, brown and red being most common.

 - settled above ground
-- expert crafters, creating ingenous machines
+- expert crafters, creating ingenious machines
 - travels to improve their craft

 - **Starting Wounds:** 4